Extreme Stochastic Variational Inference: Distributed and Asynchronous: Conclusion

 \section{Conclusion}

-In this paper, we proposed Extreme Stochastic Variational Inference (ESVI), a distributed, asynchronous and lock-free algorithm to perform large-scale inference for the mixture of exponential families.
+In this paper, we proposed Extreme Stochastic Variational Inference (ESVI), a distributed, asynchronous and lock-free algorithm to perform large-scale inference for mixture of exponential families.
 ESVI exhibits both model as well as data parallelism simultaneously, allowing us to handle real-world datasets with large number of documents as well as learn sufficiently large number of parameters.
 To demonstrate its practical applicability, we show how to use ESVI to fit GMM and LDA models on large scale real-world datasets consisting of millions of terms and billions of documents.
 Our extensive empirical study is strongly suggestive that ESVI outperforms VI and SVI, and in most cases achieves a better quality solution.
-We also want to note that even though we focus on the inference for exponential families in this paper, the idea is actually widely applicable.
-Same framework could be applied to various problems such as k-means clustering and Forward-backward algorithm.
-Thus ESVI framework promises several future directions of work.
-An obvious next line of work is to explore other latent variable models such as Stochastic Block Models and Bayesian Matrix Factorization.
+As future work, ESVI framework can be extended to several other latent variables models such as Stochastic Block Models and Bayesian Matrix Factorization.